 We have a total production area of 20,000 square metres and employ around 50 people.
 You can find us in Hörle, in the centre of Småland, the industrial heartland of Sweden.
 Hörle Wire AB is part of Hörle Wire Group.

 Hörle Wire Group is made up of Hörle Wire AB in Sweden, Hörle Wire s.r.o in Slovakia and Huesecken Wire GmbH in Germany.
 These three facilities have a combined production capacity of 80,000 tons and employ 150 people.

 Hörle Wire Group is part of the Liljedahl Group, which is a family-owned group of companies with seven wholly owned holdings: Elcowire Group, LWW Group, Hörle Wire Group, LMT Group, Finnvedens Lastvagnar, Finnvedens Bil and Liljedahl Group Real Estate.
-The Liljedahl Group is also the largest owner of the listed company Bufab AB.
-The group currently has a turnover of around SEK 10 billion and employs over 1,200 people.
-More information can be found on the website: www.liljedahlgroup.se
+The Liljedahl Group is also the largest owner of the listed company Bufab AB (publ).
+The group currently has a turnover of around SEK 11 billion and employs over 1,300 people.
+For more information: www.liljedahlgroup.se

 Johan E. Pettersson founded Hörle Tråd & Formstiftfabrik in 1917.
 Using the innovation of electricity and in the true spirit of enterprise that Småland is renowned for, the company made hooks and eyes and barbed wire.
 In the 1920s the company was bought by the Edwin H. Thomée company, which changed its name to Hörle Tråd och Spikfabrik.
 Wire nails, bright and galvanized iron wire, rolled iron strip, square mesh fencing and hexagonal wire mesh were produced and supplied to local industry.